la-solver/Tic-Tac-Toe-Fullstack-Game/README.md

 The **Tic Tac Toe Pro Game** offers a modern and engaging experience for players to:

-- Compete in multiplayer matches or against an AI.
+- Compete in multiplayer matches (online PvP or local PvP on your machine) or against an AI trainer.
-- Track their performance on a global leaderboard.
+- Track their performance on a global leaderboard (using a comprehensive ELO system).
-- Manage their profiles with personalized information and social links.
+- Manage their profiles with personalized information and social links, along with profile search system.
 - Enjoy a seamless UI with light and dark modes.

 The app integrates a robust backend API with a dynamic frontend, providing real-time updates and ensuring data security with JWT authentication.